European-XFEL/Karabo/public_docs/communication.md

   data written to the output channel should be validated against it before each time that the end-of-stream is signaled:
   - `once`
-  - `always`
+  - `always` (default)

+Distribution between several connected *shared* input channels is usually *load-balanced*, i.e. any input channel that is ready for more data can receive it.
+This behaviour is overwritten if the device code registers a *SharedInputSelector* at the output channel.
 ---

 # Schema Description of Channels

-Although Karabo can send arbitrary hash structures, you should:
+Although Karabo can send arbitrary hash structures, the schema of the data sent through an output channel should be declared.

-- **Output channels**: declare the schema of sent data (required for DAQ storage or GUI visualization).
+This is required for DAQ storage and GUI visualization.
-- **Input channels**: declare expected data schemas.

-In C++/Python, specify schemas in the device’s `expectedParameters()` when defining channels.
+In C++/Python, specify schemas in the device’s `expectedParameters()` when defining output channels.

+Note that since Karabo 3.0.0 the data sent is validated against this schema, see *validateSchema* schema option above.